 In a city where they say anything over 40 is old, Musso & Frank Grill seems to be the great grandfathers of L.A. restaurants.
 This place is legendary with plenty of A-Lister history from Hollywood’s golden age.
-Musso & Frank still stands even after many iconic Hollywood restaurants, such as the Brown Derby, has sadly disappeared.
+Musso & Frank still stands even after many iconic Hollywood restaurants, such as the Brown Derby, have sadly disappeared.

 I first stumbled upon this Hollywood iconic restaurant during my high school days.
 I was scouring Hollywood Blvd. for single earrings in one of those black leather – heavy metal shops, as we used to call them.
 I came into Musso & Frank Grill by accident for lunch with the friend, who I was shopping with.
-Back in the 1980’s this restaurant was one of the only decent and clean places to eat on Hollywood Blvd, and we did not want McDonalds.
+Back in the 1980’s this restaurant was one of the only decent, and clean places to eat on Hollywood Blvd, and we did not want McDonalds.
 Even back then I knew that I was sitting in a special place of an era gone by, and I always remembered that restaurant experience.
-Such was the life of an L.A. girl in the 80’s!
+Such was the life of an L.A. girl in the 80’s.

 The specialty at Musso & Frank Grill is the Original Fettuccini Alfredo, which was brought over from Rome by Mary Pickford and Douglas Fairbanks.
 According to their website: